 Boeing Factory Tour

 If you want to really understand the Seattle area, you have to understand our relation to aerospace.
 While Microsoft has perhaps eclipsed Boeing as the premiere Seattle brand, is Windows really more exciting than the world’s most awe-inspiring passenger aircraft?
 Take a jaunt up to Everett and enter the world’s largest building (by volume) to see 30,000 incredibly skilled and dedicated craftspeople building tomorrow’s jetliners.
-If you’re entertaining kids, consider Renton’s Museum of Flight instead.
+If you’re entertaining kids, consider the Museum of Flight instead.

 While both Tacoma and Seattle have fine zoos, neither are really that different than your average big city zoo.
 But Eatonville’s Northwest Trek near Tacoma is one of a kind.
 An immersive 435-acre wildlife park with dozens of animals including grizzles, bighorn sheep, cougars, moose, elk, caribou, bald eagle and more American favorites.
-If the sound of grizzlies scares you, don’t worry, in the 35 year history of the park, exactly zero visitors have been eaten.
+If the sound of grizzlies scares you, don’t worry, in the more than 40 year history of the park, exactly zero visitors have been eaten.

 Mount Si is perhaps the ideal day hike.
 Only minutes from the city, you find yourself very much in the wilderness and facing a challenging uphill climb.
 Glimpses through the trees on the way up only hint at the promise of what’s to come, and after about two hours you reach the "haystack."
 The base of the haystack is the the typical stopping place and affords wonderful vistas of the Cascades, Olympics and all points in between.
 The adventurous can scramble up the rocky haystack to the true top of the mountain, while the more mellow can simply enjoy a well-deserved lunch.